xhyrom/discord-datamining/data/articles/normal/articles/5309276245271/content.md

                         <p>A: You must complete our Community Onboarding to access channels in the server.
 If you are still struggling with this, you can message our Modmail bot and ask a moderator for assistance.</p>
                         <p><strong>Q: Manage Server is a pretty high permission to give out, why is it locked behind this?</strong></p>
                         <p>A: We want to ensure that we are reaching server owners, admins and moderators with this community.
 As such, this will require us to ensure we are reaching an audience that has this permission or capability in order to create a welcoming and fun community for all.</p>
-                        <p><strong>Q: Is the server only in English?</strong></p>
-                        <p>A: A majority of the categories are in English, but not strictly limited to being an English language community.
-We have dedicated spaces for French and German users, with additional forum posts for other languages.
-We may expand this in the future to include more languages.</p>
                         <p><strong>Q: I was banned or removed from Discord Admins, can I appeal?</strong></p>
                         <p>A: Since the server works on a warning system before removals, we provide users with time and explanation on how to avoid removal from our server.
 If a user does hit the threshold for warnings, or is removed from the server, we will not offer appeals to rejoin the server.</p>
-                        <h1>How to Contact </h1>
-                        <p>We'd love to hear from you!
-Please submit your questions and feedback on our <a href="https://support.discord.com/hc/en-us/requests/new?ticket_form_id=360000168511" target="_blank" rel="noopener noreferrer">Community Program support form</a>, and remember to select the Discord Admin Server in the Community Program dropdown.</p>
                     </div>
                 </div>
             </section>